samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

 * *A simple worked example of Shapley values*:
     * A very simple example of Shapley values based on three people who may contribute to the scores of a pub quiz team.
     * A quick demonstration of the SHAP library to estimate Shapley values.

+* *Describing model predictions, using SHAP values and SHAP interactions: Using Titanic survival as an example use case*
+	* Demonstrating SHAP and SAHP interaction values with a four-feature model of survival on board the Titanic.

 ### Predicting thrombolysis use and explaining the predictions with SHAP